deso-protocol/deso-workspace/README.md

 // configure takes all of the same options that the identity
 // library's configure method takes: https://github.com/deso-protocol/deso-workspace/tree/main/libs/identity#configuration
-// with the addition of a the MinFeeRateNanosPerKB value that will be used for all transactions. configure({
+// with the addition of the MinFeeRateNanosPerKB value that will be used for all transactions. configure({
   spendingLimitOptions: {
     GlobalDESOLimit: 1000000000,